 This Sony camera also has real-life auto-tracking.
 So you don’t have to worry about missing focus on moving subjects.
 Its autofocus system tracks the eyes of humans and animals.
 So you can keep shooting without fumbling with your focus button.

-The a7C features a 4K video with no crop!
-Perfect for content creators!
+The a7C features a 4K video with no crop, perfect for content creators.
 And it can record up to 30 fps.
 In HD mode, it can capture slow motion up to 120 fps.
 And, of course, it has a vari-angle monitor to make it easy to shoot both selfies at low-angle and high-angle shots.

 But what makes the Sony a7C genuinely appealing is the price.
 Its affordability makes it perfect for anyone who wants to switch from APS-C to full frame.
 Its user-friendly configuration doesn’t make it too intimidating.
 And its state-of-the-art features make it ideal for professional use.
+These features make it the best professional camera for photography for creating content or portability.

 Brand |